jfrog/jfrog-vscode-extension/README.md

 ## Go Projects

-Behind the scenes, the JFrog VS Code Extension scans all of the project dependencies, both direct and indirect (transitive), even if they are not declared in the project's go.mod.
+Behind the scenes, the JFrog VS Code Extension scans all the project dependencies, both direct and indirect (transitive), even if they are not declared in the project's go.mod.
 It builds the Go dependencies tree by running `go mod graph`.
 Therefore, please make sure to have Go CLI in your system PATH.

 ## Maven Projects